Introduction to How to protect yourself from ransomware:

 - Trend Micro: https://success.trendmicro.com/solution/1114221-downloading-and-using-the-trend-micro-ransomware-file-decryptor

 Some personal tips, download a Linux distribution like Ubuntu 18.04 to do banking or other confidential tasks.
-A nothing gets stored on the computer, and you are not vulnerable to viruses, ransomware because it is not Windows. it gives you a lot of peace knowing you have nothing to worry about, once you are done, remove the USB thumb drive and reboot back in windows.
-And you can use it for regular browsing too.
+Nothing gets stored on the computer, and you are not vulnerable to viruses or ransomware because it is not a Windows operating system. it gives you a lot of peace of mind knowing you have nothing to worry about, once you are done, remove the USB thumb drive and reboot back in Windows 10.
+And you can also use Ubuntu for regular web browsing too.

 Leave your comment if you find this article useful, or have any suggestions on how I can improve this post.